BriceChivu/Products_damage_claims/README.md

 First, we will pull the data, clean it, and rearrange it.
 Afterwards, we will look to plot some graphs using Tableau.

 ### 3. Data cleaning
-Let's first pull the data.
+Let's first pull the data and clean it.
 ```ruby
 # Importing the usual stuff